Skip to Main Content

 How do you choose peer reviewed material?

-• By checking the 'peer review' box in the filter pane on the left the search screen
+• By checking the 'peer review' box in the filter pane in the results screen of a database

 Related Guides